mnaamani/otrtalk/README.md

 Unlike most instant messenger applications it doesn't rely on centralised servers.
 Instead it utilises a DHT (Distributed Hash Table) similar to BitTorrent, called telehash.

-The most recent version now has experimental support for discovery of buddies over mainline BitTorrent DHT network.
+There is also experimental support for discovery of buddies over mainline BitTorrent DHT network.
 Other discovery protocols will be added in future, with more focus towards privacy preserving protocols.

 ### Install otrtalk with NPM